eolivesjoe/EoWordle/README.md

 ## Assumptions:
 - `words.txt` exists in `EoWordle\Util\` and contains one word per line. it cannot be empty.
 - words in the list can only contain the letters a-z and A-Z.
-- app is running on Windows (no other OS tested)
+- app is running on Windows (no other OS tested).
-- the tests are based on the assumption that the GameConfig is set to classic Wordle rules (i.e 5 letters per word, and 6 guesses)
+- the tests assumes that GameConfig is set to classic Wordle rules (i.e 5 letters per word, and 6 guesses)

 The word list used can be found at `http://gwicks.net/dictionaries.htm`

-Please reach out if any questions arise. or if you need anything else at all.
-Have fun!